AIOFH/aiofh-community/CONTRIBUTING.md

 - **Credit Removal** - If you don't like how your prompt was interpreted, request credit removal
 - **Revision** - Rejected prompts can be revised and resubmitted
 - **Feedback Loop** - Your feedback helps AIOFH learn and improve
-- **Future Governance** - Eventually, the community will vote on AIOFH's behavior, system prompts, and policies
+- **Community Ownership** - The community collectively owns the direction of this experiment

 ---